chaostoolkit-incubator/chaostoolkit-gremlin/README.md

 Note that 2FA is not yet implemented in this package.

-Next, oin your experiment you must tell the Chaos Toolkit to load those variables and inject them into this package activities.
+Next you need to specify to load those variables and inject them into this package's activities.
 At the top of the experiment file, add the following object:

 ```json